 How to explain endometriosis pain to a guy?

 Because women are more likely to answer what endometriosis pain feels like, I wanted to focus on the question of how to explain endometriosis pain to a guy, and so here is my answer:

 The most noticeable symptom of endometriosis is pelvic pain although it radiates to other parts of the body.
-Most women experience cramping during their periods which is agonizing and increases over time and is difficult to bear, leading women to hospital in need of strong pain relief.
+Most women experience cramping during their periods which is agonizing and increases over time and is difficult to bear, leading women to the hospital in need of strong pain relief.